 Over the course of two decades of home ownership, I’ve gone through several gas mowers.
-Last year, after my friends bought electric mowers and raved about them, I decided to buy one myself.
+In 2021, after my friends bought electric mowers and raved about them, I decided to buy one myself.
 So are electric lawn mowers better than gas?
 Let’s look at the pros and cons.

 You pay more up front for electric.
 So the year-one costs are usually higher.
 But the electric mower pays for itself in the long run.

 But in the long term, electric is cheaper.
 It costs me about 20 cents to charge my battery.
 And I can usually cut the lawn on a single charge.
 With a gas mower, I could use usually cut the lawn on half a gallon.

 So if you figure 32 cuts per year, we are talking $64 in gas versus $6.40 in electricity.
 The prices on both can be a bit volatile.
 But in the States, electricity is a bit less volatile and you can save money by charging the battery at night in areas where electricity costs more.